danielsaidi/website_danielsaidi/_posts/2010/2010-02-22-find-the-shortest-path-between-two-tiles-in-a-grid-in-xna.md

 ---
 title:	"Find the shortest path between two tiles in a grid in XNA"
 date:	2010-02-22 12:00:00 +0100
-tags: 	xna a* game-dev
+tags: 	xna game-development c# .net
 ---

 I am currently playing around with developing an adventure board game in XNA, in which players can play various missions that take place on a tile-based board.
+I am a full-blown XNA newbie who takes this approach to learn the platform, but it is a lot of fun.

+## About the game

 In the game, players have a number of steps to move in each round, and should be able to select which tile they want to move to.
 The game should then suggest the